 Magnum entered bankruptcy in December with a plan to divvy the company's equity among creditors with support from big majorities of first-lien, second-lien and senior unsecured lenders.
-Although shareholders objected to the plan, saying it undervalued the company, U.S. Bankruptcy Judge Kevin Gross overruled them, accommodated \$200 million in financing to keep the company going and approved the "Sassower, whose dealmaking skills made him a Law360 Rising Star three years ago, has continued his streak with a series of oil and gas drillers that went under during the past year. "
+Although shareholders objected to the plan, saying it undervalued the company, U.S. Bankruptcy Judge Kevin Gross overruled them, accommodated \$200 million in financing to keep the company going and approved the deal in April, a clockwork execution that gave Sassower and his colleagues a template.

+"Sassower, whose deal-making skills made him a Law360 Rising Star three years ago, has continued his streak with a series of oil and gas drillers that went under during the past year."